History of the Haudenosaunee: War in 17th century culture

+the mourning war tradition, deaths from disease, dependence on firearms, and the trade in furs combined to produce a dangerous spiral: epidemics led to deadlier mourning wars fought with firearms; the need for guns increased the need for pelts to trade for them; the quest for furs provoked wars with other nations; and deaths in those wars began the mourning war cycle anew.

+From 1640 to 1701, the Five Nations was almost continuously at war, battling at various times the French, Huron, Erie, Neutral, Lenape, Susquenhannock, Petun, Abenaki, Ojibwa, and Algonquin peoples, fighting campaigns from Virginia to the Mississippi and all the way to what is now northern Ontario.

+Despite taking thousands of captives, the Five Nations populations continued to fall, as diseases continued to take their toll.
+French Jesuits, whom the Haudenosaunee were forced to accept after making peace with the French in 1667, encouraged Catholic converts to move to mission villages in the St. Lawrence river valley near Montreal and Quebec.
+In the 1640s, the Mohawk could field about 800 warriors.
+By the 1670s, they could field only 300 warriors, indicating population decline.

+18th and 19th centuries

 French and Indian Wars

-After the 1701 peace treaty with the French, the Iroquois remained mostly neutral.
-During the course of the 17th century, the Iroquois had acquired a fearsome reputation among the Europeans, and it was the policy of the Six Nations to use this reputation to play off the French against the British to extract the maximum amount of material rewards.
-In 1689, the English Crown provided the Six Nations goods worth £100 in exchange for help against the French; in 1693 the Iroquois had received goods worth £600, and in 1701 the Six Nations had received goods worth £800.
+After the 1701 peace treaty with the French, the Haudenosaunee remained mostly neutral.
+During the course of the 17th century, the Haudenosaunee had acquired a fearsome reputation among the Europeans, and it was the policy of the Six Nations to use this reputation to play off the French against the British to extract the maximum amount of material rewards.
+In 1689, the English Crown provided the Six Nations goods worth £100 in exchange for help against the French; in 1693 the Haudenosaunee had received goods worth £600, and in 1701 the Six Nations had received goods worth £800.

 During Queen Anne's War (the North American part of the War of the Spanish Succession), they were involved in planned attacks against the French.
 Pieter Schuyler, mayor of Albany, arranged for three Mohawk chiefs and a Mahican chief (known incorrectly as the Four Mohawk Kings) to travel to London in 1710 to meet with Queen Anne, in an effort to seal an alliance with the British.
 Queen Anne was so impressed by her visitors that she commissioned their portraits by court painter John Verelst.
 The paintings are believed to be the earliest surviving oil portraits of Aboriginal peoples taken from life.